DavidTunnell/fitness-tracker-mongodb-mongoose-node-express/README.md

   * Add exercises to the most recent workout plan.
 (CHECK)

   * Add new exercises to a new workout plan.
+(CHECK)